Presenter guidelines for poster presentations

 Poster boards are in landscape format, and authors can make use of the full dimensions of 197 cm width × 100 cm height (e.g. landscape A0 posters as an often-used format fit perfectly).
 All the material necessary for attaching the poster to the poster board is available at the facility desk in the respective poster area.
 In addition, there are assistants to help authors put up or take down their posters.
 For each poster board, there is a desk to place the private notebook for additional presentations.
 European-type power sockets are available.

 The number of each poster paper and of its corresponding poster board is given in the appropriate session programme.
-The first part of this number indicates the poster area and the second part the running number of the appropriate poster board in that area.
-The poster area indicators are A. for the A posters on the second floor (read area) in Hall A, D., X1., X2., and X3. for posters in the basement (brown area) in Halls D and X1–X3, X4. for posters on the ground floor (yellow area in Hall X4, and L/M/N for posters on the first floor (green area) in the foyers L, M, and N.
+The first part of this number indicates the poster area and the second part the running number of the respective poster board in that area.
+The poster area indicators are A. for the A posters on the second floor (Red Level) in Hall A, X1., X2., and X3. for posters in the basement (Brown Level) in Halls X1–X3, and X4. and X5. for posters on the ground floor (Yellow Level) in Halls X4 and X5.

 The general display time is 08:00–19:00.
 Authors are kindly asked to put up their posters on the day the specific poster session is scheduled as soon as possible (08:00–09:00, but not in the evening before the scheduled display day) in order to enable the conference participants to view their posters at any time on the display day.
 Authors are then asked to take down their posters between 19:00 and 19:30.
 After this time, the remaining posters will be disposed of by the conference staff and they will not be stored.